Play Retro Games on your Raspberry Pi with RetroPie

 sudo nano /opt/retropie/configs/all/autostart.sh

-5. To the top of this file, add the following line.
+3. To the top of this file, add the following line.

 You will need to replace several bits of information in this line.
 We will explain each important bit.

-<username> – This text is the username for a user that has access to your shared folder.
+<USERNAME> – This text is the username for a user that has access to your shared folder.

-<password> – This text is the password to the user you specified.
+<PASSWORD> – This text is the password to the user you specified.

-//REMOTEHOST/roms – This is the network path to where you keep your roms, an example of a valid path is something like “//192.168.0.175/e/ROMs
+//REMOTEHOST/roms – This is the network path to where you keep your ROMs, an example of a valid path is something like “//192.168.0.175/e/ROMs

-sudo mount -t cifs -o username="<username>",password="<password>",nounix,noserverino //REMOTEHOST/roms /home/pi/RetroPie/roms
+sudo mount -t cifs -o username="<USERNAME>",password="<password>",nounix,noserverino //REMOTEHOST/roms /home/pi/RetroPie/roms

-Once done, go ahead and save the file by pressing CTRL + X followed by Y and then ENTER.
+4. Once done, go ahead and save the file by pressing CTRL + X followed by Y and then ENTER.

 sudo reboot

-I hope by the end of this Raspberry Pi RetroPie tutorial you are able to load and play the classics you want.
 If you want to leave some feedback, then please don’t hesitate to leave a comment below.

 Leave a Reply